Shlomi Bracha

-Shlomi Bracha (שלומי ברכה; born March 21, 1962) is an Israeli Rock musician and record producer, best known for being the guitarist and one of the songwriters in the Israeli rock band Mashina.
+Shlomi Bracha (שלומי ברכה; born March 21, 1962) is an Israeli musician and record producer, best known for being the guitarist and one of the songwriters in the Israeli pop rock band Mashina.

 Biography

-Bracha was born March 21, 1962, in Kiryat Shalom, Tel Aviv, Israel.
-He met Yuval Banay in 1980 while they were serving together in the Israel Defense Forces, and they formed a band.
+Bracha was born on March 21, 1962, in Kiryat Shalom, Tel Aviv, Israel.
+He met Yuval Banai in 1980 while they were serving together in the Israel Defense Forces, and they formed a band.
 They split up after their army service, and Bracha formed the group HaChazit Ha'amamit ("The National Front") with bassist Michael Benson.
-In 1984 Bracha teamed up again with Banay and with drummer Iggy Dayan to form the band Mashina.
+In 1984 Bracha teamed up again with Banai and with the drummer Iggy Dayan to form the band Mashina.
 Their self-titled debut album was released in 1985.
 Later Avner Hodorov joined the band on keyboard and saxophone.

 In May 1995 the group disbanded after a series of four farewell shows.
 Bracha began co-writing with Rami Fortis, and they released an album a few years later.
 He released a solo album, Chaplin Charlie, in 2003, the same year that Mashina got back together and resumed recording and performing.

-Aside from his musical career, Shlomi Bracha served as coach and mentor (alongside his teammate, Yuval Banay) on the television show The Voice Israel in the second season.
+Aside from his musical career, Shlomi Bracha served as a coach and mentor (alongside his teammate, Yuval Banai) on the television show The Voice Israel in the second season.